ManuSureshh/VISProctor/README.md

 # PROCTOR: Full Stack Web Application with DevOps

-This project is a full-stack web application that utilizes ReactJS for the frontend and Java Spring Boot for the backend.
-The application is containerized and deployed using Docker.
+Welcome to PROCTOR, a comprehensive full-stack web application showcasing modern DevOps practices.
+PROCTOR integrates a ReactJS frontend with a Java Spring Boot backend, containerized and deployed using Docker.

 ## Table of Contents